samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab1_Environment_Setup/readme.md

 ## Install .NET 8 on Windows

-- Download .NET 8.0: Visit the [official .NET download page](https://dotnet.microsoft.com) and download the .NET 8.0 SDK for Windows
+- Download .NET 8.0: Visit the official .NET download page +++https://dotnet.microsoft.com+++ and download the .NET 8.0 SDK for Windows
 - Run the Installer: Open the downloaded installer and follow the prompts to install the .NET 8.0 SDK
 - Restart Your Computer: After installation, restart your computer to complete the setup